-In addition to the above, the Council has chosen not to adopt IFRS 16 (Leases) in 2023/24 but will be effective from 1 April 2024.
+The Council has chosen not to adopt IFRS 16 (Leases) in 2023/24 but will be effective from 1 April 2024.

 3. Critical Judgements in applying Accounting Policies

 In preparing these financial statements, significant judgements and estimates have been used.
 The main areas where this has arisen are in the valuation of intangible and tangible non-current assets; including estimated economic lives, component accounting and depreciation (notes 14, 15, 16, 17 and 43), debtors (note 21), creditors (note 24) and provisions (note 25).
 In addition, new contracts and property arrangements are reviewed each year to assess whether a finance lease arrangement exists (see note 42).
 Details are given in the respective notes to the accounts.